 Avoid touching your nose, eyes, and mouth without washing your hands thoroughly first.

-Get COVID-19 test done if you are coming from an infected area before joining the gym.
+Get the COVID-19 test done if you are coming from an infected area before joining the gym.

 For more information, consult a doctor online now.